STAT547-UBC-2019-20/group_08_ADULT-INCOME/README.md

       Rscript scripts/plot_linear-regression.R --input data/processed_adult-data.csv --output images/plot_linear-regression.png
       ```

-   b. __Produce a complete final report__ _knit a report via R markdown file_
+   b. __Produce a complete final report__
       ```
       Rscript scripts/knit.R --finalreport docs/FinalReport_milestone03.Rmd
       ```
+   _the above command knits a report via R markdown file_

 5. Run the entire analysis pipeline using `make` after cloning the repository

-   In the terminal, type `make all` to produce final report, and view it here:
+   In the terminal, type `make all` to produce final report.
+View the product here:

       * [docs/FinalReport_milestone03.html](https://stat547-ubc-2019-20.github.io/group_08_ADULT-INCOME/docs/FinalReport_milestone03.html)

-   _Note, to remove temporary files produced by the pipeline, run `make clean` in the terminal_
+   _Note, to remove files produced by the pipeline, run `make clean` in the terminal._
+   _Only run 'make clean' if you are certain it is necessary (we discourage running this command)._

 ### Milestone 4 (Task 2): Dashboard Proposal